anas570/Securetech-solution.com/README.md

 Welcome to SecureTech Solutions — your partner in cybersecurity.

+## Description

+Responsive landing page and service layout for a cybersecurity or tech consulting firm, built using HTML, CSS, and modern UI practices.
+Includes hero section, features, services, and contact CTA.

 ## Website

 This is the official GitHub Pages website for SecureTech Solutions.